After the deal

 This morning Secretary of State Mike Pompeo delivered his first public address on President Trump’s termination of the absurd and humiliating nuclear deal with Iran.
-The speech cane less than two weeks after President Trump’s May 8 announcement that the United States would withdraw from President Obama’s deal with the Iranian regime, a/k/a the world’s leading state sponsor of terror.
-Heritage President Kay Coles James briefly introduced Secretary Pompeo and then joined him on stage for a brief discussion following his prepared remarks.
+The speech came less than two weeks after President Trump’s May 8 announcement that the United States would withdraw from President Obama’s deal with the Iranian regime, a/k/a the world’s leading state sponsor of terror.
+Heritage President Kay Coles James introduced Secretary Pompeo and then joined him on stage for a brief discussion following his prepared remarks.

 The State Department has posted the transcript of the event and the video here.
 I have embedded the Heritage video below.
 This is a crucial speech on a top issue of national security.
-It puts paid to the Obama legacy of appeasement, accommodation, and self-abasement.
+It puts paid to the Obama legacy of appeasement, accommodation, and national self-abasement.

 It is an excellent speech on all points in issue.
-As such, it represents an essential part of Trump’s great unraveling of Obama doctrine.
+As such, it represents an essential part of Trump’s great undoing of Obama doctrine.
 Savor the moment!

 Quotable quote: “No more.
 No more wealth creation for Iranian kleptocrats.
 No more acceptance of missiles landing in Riyadh and in the Golan Heights.
 No more cost-free expansions of Iranian power.
 No more.”